Holy Eucharist

 As a Community of Faith, we gather around the table of the Lord at each Mass to celebrate Christ’s sacred banquet and participate in Christ’s redemptive sacrifice on the cross.
 Our participation culminates in the reception of His Body and Blood in Holy Communion after which we are then sent out to bring Christ into our world.

-Preparation of children for the reception of the Eucharist at St. John Neumann begins in first and second grades either through Sts.
-Joseph and John School or for students in public school through the Family Faith Formation which meet Wednesday evenings September through May from 6:30 to 8:00pm.
+Preparation of children for the reception of the Eucharist at St. John Neumann begins in second grade either through Sts.
+Joseph and John School or, for students in public school, through the Family Faith Formation which meets Tuesday evenings September through May.
 Please note, there are additional evenings throughout the year that are specific to First Communion, that are required for families to attend.

 Baptized adults who have not received their First Communion participate in the Rite of Christian Initiation of Adults.